naturalneuralnet/uk-indeed-scraper/README.md

 Completed.

 If I return to the project I plan to add:
-- Item Class and Pipeline to clean the data returned
+- Item Class and Pipeline to clean the data scraped data, specifically to strip the HTML tags from the job description.
 ## Credits

-Adapted from Scrapy Guidebook's Indeed scraper guide.
+Adapted from Scrapy Guidebook's Indeed [scraping guide](https://thepythonscrapyplaybook.com/python-scrapy-indeed-scraper/#bypassing-indeeds-anti-bot-protection)

 ## License
 This project is licensed under the MIT License.

+You can find the License [here](LICENSE.md)